rstacruz/rsjs/README.md

 ### One component per file

 Each file should a self-contained piece of code that only affects a *single* element type.

 Keep them in your project's `behaviors/` path.
-Name these files according to the role ([see below](#usetheroleattribute)) or class names they affect.
+Name these files according to the roles ([see below](#usetheroleattribute)) or class names they affect.

 ```
 └── javascripts/